+- Pass measures like the Telehealth

+Modernization Act (H.R.
+1332/S. 386, 117th),

+which would permanently sideline outdated

+statutory restrictions on CMS' ability to cover

+telehealth services furnished to Medicare

+patients.
+Especially important to CHI is the

+addition of "any site" at which the patient is

+located at the time the service is furnished and

+the removal of geographic restrictions.

+Telehealth should not be arbitrarily limited to

+Medicare patients fitting a narrow set of criteria

+as it is in current law.

+- Enact the Better Interoperability for Devices

+(BID) Act of 2022 (H.R.
+9067, 117th) to

+improve medical device data interoperability to

+better enable tech-driven tools to drive

+improvements in the quality and

+cost-effectiveness of care.

-- Pass measures like the Telehealth Modernization Act (H.R.
-1332/S. 386, 117th), which would permanently sideline outdated statutory restrictions on CMS' ability to cover telehealth services furnished to Medicare patients.
-Especially important to CHI is the addition of "any site" at which the patient is located at the time the service is furnished and the removal of geographic restrictions.
-Telehealth should not be arbitrarily limited to Medicare patients fitting a very narrow set of criteria as it is in current law. - Pass legislation like the Wearable Equipment Adoption and Reinforcement and Investment in Technology (WEAR IT) Act to ensure that taxpayers can use their flexible or health savings accounts (FSAs/HSAs) to purchase wearables and connected health software apps and platforms.
-Currently, HSAs and FSAs cover individual devices such as blood glucose monitors, but they do not cover a wearable device that collects blood glucose data via a sensor and an app and is also capable of capturing an EKG reading.
-Multi-function devices and their associated software components are better suited for consumers who want to track more than one health-related variable, and these items should benefit from the same tax advantages as single-function devices. - Peel away the overly burdensome restrictions on telehealth under 1834(m) of the Social Security Act and consider requiring the Congressional Budget Office (CBO) to look beyond the 10-year budget window, including by passing the Preventive Health Savings Act (H.R.
-2584/S. 1361, 116th). - Work with CHI to understand the impact and potential of cutting-edge technologies and innovations on the healthcare industry (e.g., machine learning/artificial intelligence). - Speed the evolution of the Medicare system to value-based care that leverages telehealth and other digital health tools by passing measures like the Value in Health Care Act of 2020 (H.R.
-7791, 116th) as well as legislation like the PREVENT DIABETES Act (S. 4709/H.R.
-8861, 116th).
+- Pass legislation like the Wearable Equipment Adoption and Reinforcement and Investment in Technology (WEAR IT) Act to ensure that taxpayers can use their flexible or health savings accounts (FSAs/HSAs) to purchase multifunction devices and connected health software apps and platforms.
+Currently, HSAs and FSAs cover individual devices such as blood glucose monitors, but they do not cover a device that collects blood glucose data via a sensor and an app and is also capable of capturing an EKG reading.
+Multi-function devices and their associated software components are better suited for consumers who want to track more than one health-related variable, and these items should benefit from the same tax advantages as single-function devices.

+- Speed the evolution of the Medicare system to value-based care that leverages telehealth and other digital health tools by passing measures like the PREVENT DIABETES Act (S. 2173/H.R.
+2807, 117th).
 This legislation would include diabetes prevention programs with virtual components in the Medicare Diabetes Prevention Program (MDPP), empowering patients to make use of their mobile devices and internet connectivity to access key prevention services.

-- Support access to broadband, especially in rural areas-including using unlicensed spectrum-to enable connected health technologies to reach rural populations that suffer from high rates of chronic disease. - Make appropriate updates to regulatory vestiges-like features of the Anti-Kickback Statute and the Stark Law-intended to reduce fraud, waste, and abuse that can occur under fee-for-service practices.
+- Support access to broadband, especially in rural areas-including using unlicensed spectrum-to enable connected health technologies to reach rural populations that suffer from high rates of chronic disease.